Earn 2 – 3 credits in only 2 weeks at CPI in Costa Rica!

 12 weeks of Spanish classes- intensive course

 .
-When filling out your CPI registration form, please sign up as a USM student, in the credits part.
+When filling out your CPI registration form, please sign up as a USM student in the credits section.
 You may find your CPI registration form at www.cpi-edu.com/application.htm

 The USM System